 The Find Gateway button will attempt to locate the Gateway device by sending a DHCP Discover request on the network.
-If a device responds to the request, then the address of the responding device will be populated into the Gateway field on the screen.
+If a device responds to the request, then the address of the responding device will be shown in a status message at the bottom on the page.
+Enter the required Gateway device address in the field and click on the Save button.